My name is: Janine York

 What I do for the board:

-I am the secretary as of the 2019 conference and I keep the website updated.
+I am the secretary as of the 2019 conference and I am on the Publication Committee.

 Why and when I joined the board: